 Alone we can do amazing things but together we can move the world.

-So, I am calling my tribe of women warriors who often feel like the underdog, who are belittled in this world, who are stifling their voice and intuition to keep the peace and avoid conflict.
+So, I am calling my tribe of women warriors who often feel like the underdog, who is belittled in this world, who are stifling their voice and intuition to keep the peace and avoid conflict.

 I am calling on the women who are ready to embrace their own power, feel assertive and be unapologetically who they are.